-Members desiring recognition in more than one sub-specialty must fulfill the requirement in each field and will be required to submit separate applications for recognition in each field.
+Members desiring recognition in more than one subspecialty must fulfill the requirement in each field and will be required to submit separate applications for recognition in each field.

-Members certified in any ionizing radiation sub-specialty are recognized to have competence in ionizing radiation safety, while Members certified in Magnetic Resonance Imaging are recognized to have competence in magnetic and electromagnetic field safety.
+Members certified in any ionizing radiation subspecialty are recognized to have competence in ionizing radiation safety, while Members certified in Magnetic Resonance Imaging are recognized to have competence in magnetic and electromagnetic field safety.

-Competence will be assessed by means of written and oral examinations.
+Competence will be assessed by means of an Examination process.

 - D.1.1.
-The candidate shall demonstrate familiarity with clinical medical physics practice characterized by familiarity with general concepts of clinical medical physics, clinical anatomy, and relevant biological science. - D.1.2.
-The candidate shall demonstrate critical knowledge within the designated sub-specialty with competent answers to previously unpublished questions. - D.1.3.
-The candidate shall demonstrate detailed knowledge within the designated sub-specialty by providing well developed answers to previously published questions. - D.1.4.
+The candidate shall demonstrate familiarity with clinical medical physics practice characterized by familiarity with concepts of clinical medical physics, clinical anatomy, radiation biology and relevant biological science. - D.1.2.
+The candidate shall demonstrate critical knowledge within the designated subspecialty with competent answers to previously unpublished questions. - D.1.3.
+The candidate shall demonstrate detailed knowledge within the designated subspecialty by providing well developed answers to previously published questions. - D.1.4.
 The candidate shall demonstrate thorough knowledge of radiation safety (for ionizing radiation subspecialties), as characterized by: thorough knowledge of the biological effects of ionizing radiation; detailed knowledge of Canadian radiation safety regulations, and the principles and practices of radiation protection. - D.1.5.
 The candidate shall demonstrate judgment skills commensurate with clinical practice. - D.1.6.
 The candidate shall demonstrate communication skills commensurate with clinical practice.